wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) to a transfer of engagements, where any of the holders of the relevant shares will become holders of shares in the society to which the engagements are transferred---

-    the Registrar may attach to his consent conditions that are in his opinion equivalent to the conditions that under the foregoing provisions of this Schedule attach to the relevant shares.
+    the Registrar may attach to his consent conditions that are in his opinion equivalent to the conditions that under the foregoing provisions of this schedule attach to the relevant shares.

-    (3) If at any time during the remainder of the relevant period of 5 years any conditions attached by virtue of subclause (2) are broken, the Registrar may apply to the court for the appointment of a liquidator under the [Companies Act 1993][249] of the society formed on the union, or of the society to which the engagements are transferred, as the case may be.
+    (3) If at any time during the remainder of the relevant period of 5 years any conditions attached by virtue of subclause (2) are broken, the Registrar may apply to the court for the appointment of a liquidator under the [Companies Act 1993][250] of the society formed on the union, or of the society to which the engagements are transferred, as the case may be.

     Compare: Building Societies Act 1962 First Schedule (UK)

-    Schedule 2 clause 6(3): amended, on 1 July 1994, by [section 10(3)][350] of the Building Societies Amendment Act 1993 (1993 No 111).
+    Schedule 2 clause 6(3): amended, on 1 July 1994, by [section 10(3)][352] of the Building Societies Amendment Act 1993 (1993 No 111).

 ---